mcvella/viam-haversine/README.md

 - `latitude`: JSON path to the latitude value in the sensor's readings
 - `longitude`: JSON path to the longitude value in the sensor's readings

+Each sensor configuration optionally supports:
+- `updated`: JSON path to an ISO8601 timestamp field (e.g., "2023-12-01T10:30:00Z")
+- `expire`: Duration string after which the reading is considered stale (e.g., "1d", "12h", "10m", "30s", "100ms")

+If both `updated` and `expire` are specified for a sensor, the reading will be considered invalid and no distance will be calculated if the timestamp is older than the expire duration.

 #### Example Configuration

 ```json